HISTORY OF EMERGENCY MANAGEMENT

 Vice President Jody Zorsch said she had talked with Howie Rose (Roane County), and he has agreed to serve on the Legislative Committee for East Tennessee.

 An Executive Board meeting was held on February 12, 2008 in Nashville with Rickey Graves presiding as President.
-Eugene Nichols was President-Elect.
+Eugene Nichols was present as President-Elect.
 Secretary Simmons said there is a correction to the previous minutes, that TEMA will be unable to attend a conference during the second week of October 2008 due to previous commitments (exercises).

 Ms. Gloria Lofton, a guest from VOAD, gave a brief presentation on VOAD.
 She gave an update on the tornados that affected five (5) counties (declared as disaster area).
 Ms. Loftin explained that Governor Bredesen has asked for twenty-two (22) more counties to be declared.
 She explained that VOAD will be holding elections on Thursday.

 Mr. (James?)
 Williams, TEMA area coordinator, gave a brief update on the American Red Cross work in the tornado emergency.
 He stated that they had six (6) shelters open in Tennessee.
-Mr. Williams explained that the American Red Cross was actually involved in five (5) states.
+Mr. Williams explained that the American Red Cross was actually involved in five (5) states, not just Tennessee.
 He stated that TEMA has set up a JFO for recovery (in Jackson), and FEMA has really moved quickly this time.
 [Editor’s Note: Donnie Smith served as the state PIO in this JFO.]
 Mr. Williams stated that the ARC was able to make a line item in the Governor’s budget for $845,000.

 President Graves gave a brief update on the legislation being proposed by EMAT regarding education of local directors.
 He asked the Board to review and either bring comments to the next meeting or email him the comments.
 He also stated that a special meeting needs to be set for the legislative committee.
 He stated that he would like to see this legislation presented next year.
 Mr. Bill Cooper (TEMA Liaison) suggested to start politicking now with the legislators and insurance companies.

 Ms. Simmons gave an update on the hotel proposals for the 2008 Conference from Nashville and Chattanooga.
-It was moved and approved to go ahead and lock in on a hotel, depending on whether TEMA monies will follow, and if so, Chattanooga will be the first choice, and Nashville at Millennium Maxwell House Hotel being the second choice.
-Mr. Cooper stated that we want to give something at this conference that you could walk away with and take it back to your county to remind them of us.
+It was moved and approved to go ahead and lock in on a hotel, depending on whether TEMA monies will follow, and if so, Chattanooga would be the first choice, and Nashville at Millennium Maxwell House Hotel being the second choice.
+Mr. Cooper stated that we (should) want to give something at this conference that you could walk away with and take it back to your county to remind them of us.

 Ms. Jody Zorsch, Alternate Treasurer, stated that Mr. Jerry Fleenor was a good motivational speaker (to be considered as keynote speaker).